Skip to main content

 Research Process - Where Do I Start?!

-When first learning about a topic, you may wish to use background sources like encyclopedias, handbooks, almanacs, etc. to get a clearer idea of what you're looking for.
+When first learning about a topic, use background sources like encyclopedias, handbooks, almanacs, etc. to get a clearer idea of what you're looking for.

 You can begin your research in any of these places.
 Remember different types of sources contain different kinds of information.